 In 2016, HBO premiered the television series, which followed a 1973 film of the same name, its sequel Futureworld, and short-lived series Beyond Westworld.

 The show is centered around Westworld, a technologically advanced Wild West theme park, which is filled with android “hosts.”
 Guests pay to indulge their fantasies, like Old West shootouts, without the fear of being hurt, as the “hosts” cannot harm humans.
-Westworld has aired three seasons so far and in April 2020, it was picked up for a fourth.
+Westworld has aired four seasons so far.

 Westworld can be streamed on HBO Max here.